dimitropoulos/redux-ava/readme.md

 Type: `object`

-The state you expect after the reducer is ran.
+The state you expect after the reducer is run.

 #### description